Mni Art Wall

 The Mni Art Wall – located in the Pow Wow Grounds coffee shop – is connected to All My Relations Arts Gallery.
 This exhibit space connects and supports local and emerging artists in our community.
 The Mni Art Wall was created to provide an opportunity for all artists from our diverse community.
 On this wall, gallery staff curate visual art with positive and educational principles.
 It is our hope that this mini art gallery will encourage artists to engage our community through art.

-Now on View: Artwork by Loriene Pearson
+Now on View: Artwork by Carrie Bunker

 Loriene Pearson.
 Photo credit: Karen Lynch.